Running a successful private practice requires much more than just clinical experience.

 After determining your ideal number of therapy clients per day, one of the most impactful things you can do is to implement a practice management system.

-A good client management software can allow you to do just that (and much more!).
+Good client management software can allow you to do just that (and much more!).

 Most importantly, it allows you to use an online booking system that clients can independently use to book/reschedule/cancel appointments during pre-determined time.